Tylo vs Harvia (2026): Swedish Heritage or Finnish Value Range?

 Tylo

-The honest caveats.
+The caveats.
 Tylo now sits under the Sauna360 group alongside Helo and Finnleo, so some internals are shared across corporate siblings, which makes the price premium harder to justify on paper.
 Owners of older units have reported a thermal safety sensor that trips too early and caps temperature below proper sauna heat.
 Some Sense Combi Pure controllers have shown PCB and connector failures from heat cycling.
 Availability is also thinner in some regions, so confirm lead time and local service before you commit.

 Tylo is right for the buyer who values design and warranty length and has a dealer nearby who can install and service it.